YiyingLi423/HLCaTrace/README.md

 The workflow automatically performs F/F0 normalization, peak response analysis, responding cell classification, population timecourse summarization, and figure generation.

 Analysis results and figures will be exported to the current R working directory.

+## Default analysis assumptions

+The default analysis parameters in HLCaTrace were optimized based on the experimental imaging workflow described above.

+These parameters can be manually adjusted for custom experimental conditions and imaging settings.

 ## Example output